streathamchess/streathamchess.github.io/captains.md

 * Croydon League A: Martin Smith, tel 020 8767 2355.

-* Croydon League B: No team this year.
+* Croydon League B:To be confirmed.

-* Croydon League C: No team this year.
+* Croydon League C: To be confirmed.

 * Croydon League D: Richard Tillett, tel 020 7228 1526.